hailuhr/cmm-app/README.md

 ruby -v
 ```

-If not, install the right ruby version using [rbenv](https://github.com/rbenv/rbenv):
+Install the right ruby version using [rbenv] if it's not the same as below (https://github.com/rbenv/rbenv):

 ```terminal
 rbenv install 2.6.5p114